Using Slurm on Pelle¶

 -p gpu --gpus=l40s:<number of GPUs>- Example with 1 GPU:

-interactive -A staff -t 1:0:0 -p gpu --gpus=l40s:1 - Example with 11 GPUs:
+interactive -A staff -t 1:0:0 -p gpu --gpus=l40s:1 - Example with the maximum 10 GPUs:

-interactive -A staff -t 1:0:0 -p gpu --gpus=l40s:11will fail because there are just 10 GPUs on one node!
+interactive -A staff -t 1:0:0 -p gpu --gpus=l40s:10

 - Example with 1 GPU: